-For Plan Participants Only: If the undersigned has shares held in the Wyndham Hotel Group Employee Savings Plan (the "Savings Plan"), the undersigned hereby directs Bank of America, N.A., as trustee for the Savings Plan, to vote and act with respect to all common stock of Wyndham in accordance with your instructions and in accordance with the judgment of the trustee upon such other business as may properly come before the meeting and any adjournment or postponement thereof.
+When casting your vote, you are directing the trustee of the Wyndham Hotel Group Employee Savings Plan (the "Savings Plan") to vote the shares of Company common stock credited to your account under the Savings Plan as of March 21, 2025 (the "Record Date"), in accordance with your instructions and in accordance with the judgment of the trustee upon such other business as may properly come before the meeting and any adjournment or postponement thereof.
 In addition, you are also affecting the way the trustee will vote shares held in the Savings Plan as of the Record Date that have not been voted by other participants.
 The trustee will vote these shares in the same proportion as those shares for which timely voting instructions are received.
-Voting instructions with respect to such plan shares must be provided by April 16, 2024 (the "Plan Voting Deadline").